numixproject/elegance-colors/README.md

 `sudo add-apt-repository ppa:satyajit-happy/themes`
 `sudo apt-get update && sudo apt-get install gnome-shell-theme-elegance-colors`

-Fedora users can add the [repo](http://download.opensuse.org/repositories/home:/satya164:/elegance-colors/Fedora_18/home:satya164:elegance-colors.repo) and then install Elegance Colors using the following commands,
+Fedora and OpenSUSE users can add the appropriate repo from [opensuse build service](http://download.opensuse.org/repositories/home:/satya164:/elegance-colors/) and install the package `gnome-shell-theme-elegance-colors` via the distro's package manager.

-`sudo yum install gnome-shell-theme-elegance-colors`
+Arch Linux users can install Elegance Colors from [aur](https://aur.archlinux.org/packages/gnome-shell-themes-elegance-colors/).

 If you use another distro, you need to compile from source.
 This is needed for the GUI.